rschoening/mvrs-dspa/README.md

   * To allow precise control over the ordering and lateness of events when reading from Kafka, the preparation job uses a single worker, and writes to a single Kafka partition.
 Doing otherwise would create additional sources of un-ordering that would not allow exact control of lateness/reordering based on defined values for `data.random-delay` and `data.max-out-of-orderness`.
 See also the discussion for `data.kafka-partition.count` in [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf)

 ### General observations for analytic tasks
-* TODO reading from Kafka: speedup; jobs not terminating
+* The analytic jobs apply the speedup factor when reading from Kafka (`application.conf` contains comments on tested speedup factors).
 * Most of the analytic jobs print information about late events encountered in the final result to standard output.
 Late events can be simulated by setting `data.max-out-of-orderness` to a value smaller than `data.random-delay`.
-* TODO reading comments: contrary to the initial plan, the reply tree is reconstructed *after* reading from Kafka.
+* Contrary to the initial plan, the reply tree is now reconstructed *after* reading from Kafka.
 Reason: this function was specifically built to run in parallel and to be fault-tolerant, both aspects are no longer relevant for the data loading into Kafka (to ensure defined bounds for out-of-orderness and lateness of events, as noted above).
 So to keep things interesting, the reply tree is assembled after reading from Kafka, and therefore as part of all analytic jobs.
-* On the other hand, it became apparent that the current implementation is not sufficient, as it relies on union list state to ensure that the mapping between comment ids and post ids is available on the respective workers after a recovery or rescale.
-Since a keyed function seems to not know the partitioning function, it cannot drop mapping entries for which it is not responsible (and the map can not be kept in keyed state, since it needs to be accessed from the broadcast stream also).
-So this implementation, while working well for the test data, should be replaced with a database-backed map, requiring a disassembly of the function logic in a subgraph dealing with asynchronous data access to ElasticSearch and persistence of newly found mappings.
+* ... and interesting it turned out to be, as I realized that the use of union list state for the comment-to-post mapping leads to full replication of the implicitly partitioned operator state on recovery/rescaling.
+The original plan was to deal with the unbounded state by partitioning it across machines, which breaks down after the first failure (as the function apparently cannot know which mappings it could discard).
+So this mapping should really be maintained in a central datastore, which would require disassembling the function logic into a subgraph dealing with asynchronous data access to ElasticSearch and persistence of newly found mappings.
+Being a bit more familiar with Async I/O functions and side outputs by now, this seems feasible though.

 ### Active post statistics
 #### Calculating post statistics